was the highest scoring backpacking sleeping bag in our review. Check out the chart below to see where the rest of the bags fell in line behind it.

 .
 In fact, the shoulder dimensions of these three bags are nearly identical; for the closest feel to an at-home bed, the upper body "down-flap" design of the Backcountry Bed offers more freedom of movement in the upper extremities and provides a much more "bed-like" feel.

-mummy-style bags will be enjoy the wider dimensions of the MegaLite.
+mummy-style bags will enjoy the wider dimensions of the MegaLite.

 Features and Design

-Western Mountaineering focused most of its design in making the MegaLite spacious but also lightweight and compressable and not adding in a lot of extra features.
-However one exception to this is a feature we really liked: utilizing a 1" wide stiffer tape along the length of the zipper to reduce the chances of it getting caught and to aid in zipping the bag.
+Western Mountaineering focused most of its design in making the MegaLite spacious but also lightweight and compressible and not adding in a lot of extra features.
+However, one exception to this is a feature we really liked: utilizing a 1" wide stiffer tape along the length of the zipper to reduce the chances of it getting caught and to aid in zipping the bag.

-The large, cotton, over-sized storage sack included with the Western Mountaineering MegaLite.
+The large cotton oversized storage sack included with the WM MegaLite.